Below are resources that we use for anything related to travel.

 - Paperwork – Scan copies of important documents and store them securely with encryption on dropbox or online location.
 Ex. passports, visas, prescriptions, etc.

 - Saving for travel can be very overwhelming, but find out how we saved to travel for 1 year with our kids.

 We usually first research our flight options and cost comparisons with Google Flights and Skyscanner.
 Depending on the flight, we may also check out some other low-cost airlines or vacation package sites like RyanAir (Europe), AirAsia (Asia), Expedia or RedTag.

-After we know what our best option is for flights we then either book with points through our credit card or direct with the airline.
+After we know what our best option is for flights we then either book with points through our credit card or directly with the airline.
 Sometimes though the special prices through the deals sites will be the only place to get the pricing, so we go with those sites.

 Travel Hack Tip: Don’t forget to get mileage reward points for the airlines, if you are flying you should be collecting the miles as they will add up.
 One World and Star Alliance are the two biggest groups that have partner airlines and you can use one of these points numbers with their airlines.